nvtidm/dvtalk.github.io/_posts/x_myrandoms/systemverilog_randoms/2021-03-20-systemverilog-macros.md

 ---
 ## Finding more information
-To having more understanding as well as having more example, you can check the IEEE Standard for SystemVerilog, chapter.22 Compilers directives.
+To have more understanding as well as more examples, you can check the IEEE Standard for SystemVerilog, chapter.22 Compilers directives.